WebsiteBaker-modules/anynews/README.md

 		register_frontend_modfiles('js');
 	}

-If you can't find the code above in the index.php of your template, simply at the last code block to the end of your &lt;head&gt;&lt;/head&gt; section.
+If you can't find the code above in the index.php of your template, simply add the last code block to the end of your &lt;head&gt;&lt;/head&gt; section.

 ## Usage
 As `cwsoft-anynews` is designed to fetch news items from the WebsiteBaker news module, you need to add some news entries with the news module **before** you can use cwsoft-anynews.
 If no news are available, the message "No news available yet" is shown.
 Follow the steps below to add some news entries with the WebsiteBaker news module.